Agnos-Cloud/Agnos-Cloud/README.md

 The actual work in a service is done by a component.

+A service may run multiple instances of a component to handle traffic spikes.
+This also implies that a service has a built-in load balancer.

 A service can have different components for different environments.

 A service can have different environment variables for different environments.